JavaConterry/Computational-Mathematics/readme.md

-Number of laboratory tasks following the course of Special Parts of Computational Mathematics
+Realisation of operations in Long Arithmetics
 ---
+Part of the course: Computational Mathematics **NNTU KPI**

 # Description of labs:
 - Lab1: Realisation of Big Numbers in any base.
 Classic arithmetic operations (Operations class).
-Using Karatsuba algorithm for multiplication, Horner scheme for power, ...other will be specified later
+- Lab2: Modular operations.
+Power using Montgomery reduction.